pthivierge/PI-Coresight-ERD/README.md

 - A treeview at the left, to select an element.  elements are loaded in the tree by using PI Web API.
 - An Iframe, to display PI Coresight Page

+In the configuration page:
 - A combobox / select, to choose what is the PI Coresight Display that will be displayed when clicking on a node.
 Depending on the type of display selected, the page that is showed when an element is selected can be either
 	- A Coresight AdHoc Display
 	- A Coresight ProcessBook Display

+- Settings to enable or disable local storage that will avoid PI Web API calls if the tree is already loaded.
+Cache can also be cleared.